leoilab/todo-exercise/README.md

  * Create the necessary sql schema, endpoints and business logic(including data validation).
  * Limit the access to the `/v1/todo` endpoints to authenticated users and authorize the access to the todo items(so each user can only access the todo items created by them)
-    * It's recommended you use `AuthMiddleware` from `http4s` with a bearer token scheme but you are free to implement it differently, just make it secure :)
  * *Optional* write tests to ensure you correctly implemented the specification

 ### Design skills